BUS210 Managerial Accounting and Budgeting

 - Awareness of different pricing models, including transfer pricing

-- Knowledge of traditional tools for calculations and budgeting, but also about new ideas and tools for planning, management and cost control
+- Knowledge of a traditional approach to budgeting, but also about new ideas and tools for planning, management and cost control

 - The ability to discuss the purpose of budgets in general, the organising of the budgeting process and develop cash flow-, P&L- and Balance Sheet budgets